cbrown5/cbrown5.github.io/_posts/2016-06-21-ICRS-key-insights.md

 2. We need to find more nuanced ways to communicate science to the public and decision makers.
 Often our key messages are lost because they are too dumbed down.
 Communicating uncertainty is a particularly important, but difficult, challenge.

 3. Coral reefs are of national political and economic significance, as evidenced by attendance at the conference by presidents from three countries.

+4. We are good at putting ourselves out there to communicate now but we need to tell a story (as Nancy Knowlton emphasised).
+Telling a story may help us better communicate the challenging parts, like uncertainties, because people listen to stories.